Initial Payment and Payment Profiles is very simple once you get it – but is quite difficult to explain.

 What is 6+47?
-It is a spread rental over 48 months with the equivalent of 6 rentals in advance followed by 47 monthly payments.
+A spread rental over 48 months with the equivalent of 6 rentals in advance followed by 47 monthly payments.

 What is 9+23?
-It is a spread rental over 24 months with the equivalent of 9 rentals in advance followed by 23 monthly payments.
+A rental over 24 months with the equivalent of 9 rentals in advance followed by 23 monthly payments.

 What is 3+33?
-It is a terminal pause rental over 36 months with the equivalent of 3 rentals in advance followed by 33 monthly payments.
+A terminal pause rental over 36 months with the equivalent of 3 rentals in advance followed by 33 monthly payments.

 3. Zero Deposit

-I don’t much like the term “Zero Deposit Leasing” as it suggests that the payment is a deposit, whereas it is not.
-However, the phrase is far too popular and life too short for me to try and iradicate it.
+I don’t much like the term “No Deposit Leasing” as it suggests that the payment is a deposit, whereas it is not.
+However, the phrase is far too popular and life too short for me to try and eradicate it.